Scobiform/BirdMeister/README.md

-# BirdMeister Version 0.0.9
+# BirdMeister Version 0.1.0
 Little .NET 5.0 CLI Tool for Twitter to automate Deleting Tweets, Lists, User friend Ids and start Filtered Streams.
 Using Tweetinvi by https://github.com/linvi

-It is a good start for people that get harassed by groups of people on Twitter.
-Just grab all friend Ids and block all users with your account.
+«It is a good start for people that get harassed by groups of people on Twitter.
+Just grab all friend Ids and block all users with your account.»

-Still very scatchy - Will Update soon.

 # Install
 1. Register an APP at Twitter Developers (https://developer.twitter.com/)